Are Your Company Drivers Creating Liability Risks?

 Insurance Company Responsibilities

 Insurance plays a crucial role in managing the risks associated with employees driving on behalf of the company.
-Companies typically need to have adequate insurance coverage, such as commercial auto insurance and liability coverage, to protect against financial losses in case of accidents or injuries involving company vehicles.
-Additionally, a company who has employees driving personal vehicles on company business will want to be covered under a commercial auto insurance umbrella policy.
+Companies typically need adequate insurance coverage, such as commercial auto insurance and liability coverage, to protect against financial losses in case of company vehicle accidents or injuries.
+Additionally, a company with employees driving personal vehicles on company business will want to be covered under a commercial auto insurance umbrella policy.

 For instance, if an employee driving a personal vehicle causes a car crash that results in multiple injuries and the medical expenses exceed the employee’s personal car insurance liability limits, the business is responsible for paying the additional amount not covered.
 If the company has commercial umbrella insurance, the policy will cover the excess amount.

-Insurance companies have responsibilities to assess risks accurately, provide appropriate coverage, and handle claims efficiently.
-An insurance company may list an employee of the company as an additional insured on the commercial auto or umbrella policy, but it is typically the employer's responsibility to conduct due diligence to ensure that employees meet the criteria set by the company for classification as safe drivers.
-It's crucial for companies to work closely with their insurance providers to understand their coverage options, policy requirements, and risk management strategies related to employee driving activities.
+Insurance companies are responsible for assessing risks accurately, providing appropriate coverage, and handling claims efficiently.
+An insurance company may list an employee of the company as an additional insured on the commercial auto or umbrella policy.
+Still, it is the employer's responsibility to conduct due diligence to ensure that employees meet the criteria set by the company for classification as safe drivers.
+Companies must work closely with their insurance providers to understand their coverage options, policy requirements, and risk management strategies related to employee driving activities.

 Negligent Entrustment

 Negligent entrustment is a legal concept that holds companies liable for entrusting vehicles to employees who are unfit or unqualified to drive safely.
 This concept emphasizes the importance of companies assessing employees' driving records and ensuring their driving records meet the set criteria before allowing them to operate company vehicles.
-Failure to exercise reasonable care in entrusting vehicles can result in legal consequences and significant liabilities for companies.
+Failure to exercise reasonable care in entrusting vehicles can result in legal consequences and significant company liabilities.

-For example, if a company knowingly allows an employee with a history of reckless driving to operate a company vehicle and an accident occurs as a result of that employee's negligence, the company may be held liable for negligent entrustment.
-To avoid such situations, companies should implement robust driver screening processes, detailed safe driving policies, provide comprehensive driver training programs, and regularly monitor and evaluate employees' driving records and on the job driving performance.
+For example, suppose a company knowingly allows an employee with a history of reckless driving to operate a company vehicle, and an accident occurs due to that employee's negligence.
+In that case, the company may be held liable for negligent entrustment.
+To avoid such situations, companies should implement robust driver screening processes, detailed safe driving policies, provide comprehensive driver training programs, and regularly monitor and evaluate employees' driving records and on-the-job driving performance.

 Best Practices for Mitigating Liability